tpm-rs/tpm-rs/README.md

 ## About
 TPM 2.0 Implementation in Rust

+## Status
+This is an early development environment and is currently very unstable - Everything is subject to change, perhaps on a daily basis.

 ## What needs to be done

 See the [Project] for a list of tasks to do.
 Feel free to contribute PRs to achieve those, or to add goals to the Project list.